Things to Know Before Ghorepani Poon Hill Trekking

 Where can I leave the stuff I am not using during the trek?

-You can leave your stuff, and city wears you have not used for your entire trek in the hotel in Pokhara.
-You will be back in Pokhara after the tour.
-They do have a storeroom where your stuff keeps safely.
-You will get a baggage tag after leaving your things and need to keep it safe with you and show this when you will take them back.
+You can leave the stuff and the city clothes you have not used for your entire trek in the hotel in Pokhara.
+After the tour, you will be back in Pokhara.
+The hotel has a storeroom where your stuff is kept safely.
+After leaving your things, you will get a baggage tag, which you must keep and show when you take them back.

 Do I need travel insurance for the trek?

-This is a relatively short and easy Trek without serious mountain problems.
-But having insurance during traveling anywhere else is also advisable for this trek.
+Ghorepani Poon Hill is a relatively short and easy Trek without serious mountain problems.
+However, having insurance while traveling elsewhere is also advisable for this trek.
 You can Trek with basic insurance for the Ghorepani Poon Hill Trek.

 Adventure Annapurna Trek: